 One concern: veVELO concentration.
 The top 100 wallets control approximately 63% of voting power, creating potential governance centralization.
 This is worth monitoring, though it's common in ve-model protocols where early adopters accumulate significant positions.

-For Optimism-focused users, Velodrome remains the liquidity backbone.
+For Optimism-focused users, Velodrome remains the liquidity backbone until the merger completes.
 For multi-chain users, the Aero merger simplifies access to unified Superchain liquidity.

 Velodrome Review — What is Velodrome Finance?